I am a regular media commentator on issues associated with product repair, trade skills, apprenticeship and

-2020, ‘Can we talk about a “Right to Repair” in Australia’, panel discussion chaired by Stein (see Panel description below), aired on ABC Radio National’s Big Ideas program, you can listen here.
+2020, ‘Can we talk about a “Right to Repair” in Australia’, panel discussion chaired by Stein (see Panel description below), aired on ABC Radio National’s Big Ideas program.

 2019, Interview on Radio Adelaide, ‘Design to reduce waste’, 15 July 2019, discussing the relationship between design and repair.